Universal Smart Contracts

 ### Query Processing Flow

-When an off-chain worker provides proof data for a source chain transaction:
+When an oracle query worker provides proof data for a source chain transaction:

 1. **Worker generates proofs** using the Proof Generation API server